 As the war ended, the churches actively worked to secure world peace and order.
-Many laypeople, pastors, bishops, and church agencies supported the establishment of a world organization to serve as a forum for the resolution of international social, economic, and political problems.
+Many laity, pastors, bishops, and church agencies supported the establishment of a world organization to serve as a forum for the resolution of international social, economic, and political problems.
 In April 1945, their labors contributed to the founding of the United Nations.

 The Methodist Church was also interested in closer ties with other Methodist and Wesleyan bodies.
-In 1951 it participated in the formation of the World Methodist Council, successor to the Ecumenical Methodist Conferences that were begun in 1881.
-As expressions of their wider ecumenical commitment, Methodists and the Evangelical United Brethren became active members of the World Council of Churches, founded in 1948, and the National Council of Churches, founded in 1950.
-The two churches also cooperated with seven other Protestant denominations in forming the Consultation on Church Union in 1960.
+In 1951, it participated in the formation of the World Methodist Council, successor to the Ecumenical Methodist Conferences that began in 1881.
+Methodists and the Evangelical United Brethren became active members of the World Council of Churches, founded in 1948, and the National Council of Churches, founded in 1950.
+The two churches also cooperated with seven other Protestant denominations in forming the Consultation of Church Union in 1960.

 Second, the churches demonstrated growing uneasiness with the problem of racism in both the nation and the church.
 Many Methodists were especially disturbed by the manner in which racial segregation was built into the fabric of their denominational structure.
 The Central Jurisdiction was a constant reminder of racial discrimination.
-Proposals to eliminate the Central Jurisdiction were introduced at the General Conferences from 1956 to 1966.
+Proposals to eliminate the Central Jurisdiction were introduced at General Conferences from 1956 to 1966.
 Finally, plans to abolish the Central Jurisdiction were agreed upon with the contemplated union with the Evangelical United Brethren in 1968, although a few African American annual conferences continued for a short time thereafter.

-From The Book of Discipline of The United Methodist Church - 2012.
-Copyright 2012 by The United Methodist Publishing House.
+From The Book of Discipline of The United Methodist Church - 2016.
+Copyright 2016 by The United Methodist Publishing House.
 Used by permission.